-Lillis Breland, CTFA is Balentine’s Client Transition Manager.
+Lillis Breland, CTFA is Balentine’s Transition Manager.
 She works exclusively with new clients, throughout the entire transition process, from paperwork to transition of assets.
 This role is designed to ensure that each client’s relationship with Balentine begins strongly and is successful.
 Lillis has worked in the wealth management industry for more than a decade, most recently as a senior associate at CIBC Private Wealth Management.
 Prior to that, she spent five years at GenSpring Family Offices, in the roles of trust analyst and family services coordinator.
 Lillis graduated with a bachelor’s degree in financial planning from Texas Tech University.
 She received her Certified Trust and Financial Advisor (CTFA) designation in 2015.

 BA, Texas Tech University (Financial Planning)